 Customers benefit from an improved drinking experience from the disposable and reusable cups while being as convenient as before.
 Low-income people will be able to gain some money by collecting and returning cups, doing the environment a favor in the process.

 Businesses can improve their public standing by joining into the system and benefit from a cleaner surrounding area around their shops.
-They can also sell the easily recyclable returned cups to recycling providers for recompense.
 Aid organizations and local initiatives will have more funding available through the donated deposits.
-Deposit systems are already working very well for glass bottles and aluminium cans in Germany.

 Implementation and Transition